Arsenije III Crnojević: Habsburg rule

-Based on these, and in grave need of soldiers and farmers, on 21 August, Leopold issued his first Chapter on Privileges in which he recognizes Serbs within the Habsburg monarchy as a separate political entity (corpus separatum) under the Serbian Orthodox Church.
+In April, Emperor Leopold had issued his Letter of Invitation, as well as a personal letter to Arsenije.
+The letter of invitation urged Serbs and other Balkan nations to rise up against the Ottomans, promising them liberties, including freedom of religion for their loyalty to the Habsburg monarchy.
+It did not envisage a Serbian exodus into the Empire, and encouraged Serbs to stay in their ancestral lands.
+With continued Ottoman plundering and an exodus impending, Arsenije III organized the first ecclesiastical and national gathering in Belgrade (Beogradski sabor) on 11 June which met and decided to accept Leopold as Serbian king, and to send Bishop Isaija Đaković to Vienna as their representative for negotiations with the Emperor.
+The assembly asked that the following alterations be included in the document: freedom of confession, freedom to elect their Patriarch, return re-conquered lands and monasteries, and full immunity to the Patriarch and high clergy to perform their pastoral visitations in territories under their spiritual jurisdiction.
+In grave need of soldiers and farmers, on 21 August, Leopold issued his first Chapter on Privileges in which he recognizes Serbs within the Habsburg monarchy as a separate political entity (corpus separatum) under the Serbian Orthodox Church.
 This edict guaranteed them national and religious singularity and certain rights and freedoms in the Habsburg monarchy.
+Subsequent privileges issued between 1691 and 1695 provided legal framework and guarantee for Serb continuity in the Empire, although these promises were largely fictitious and these privileges would be used to control the Serbian populace and diminish the authority of the Archbishops over the course of the 18th century.

 On 29 September, Serbs—led by the key person of these processes Arsenije III—started the crossing of Sava and the Danube.
 Driven by further Turkish advance, they fled upstream the Danube all the way to Buda and Szentendre.
 This migration increased the number of Serbs in the Pannonian Plain.
 The privileges that were given to the Serbs by Leopold formed the legal base for the creation of Serbian Vojvodina in the 19th century, if not before.

 Soon, Arsenije III was upset by news that the clergy of the Roman Catholic Church was forcing the newly arrived Serbs to convert.
 Upon reporting this to the Emperor, he was granted the Diploma of Protection for the Serbs and their religion on 11 December 1690.
 In the following years, Arsenije III traveled through the Habsburg realms, including the Kingdom of Hungary, Croatia and Slavonia with this diploma allowing him to stop the forceful conversions, ordering new priests and organizing the church.
 At the same time, he was inaugurating new Serb infantry and hussar regiments that were to aid in the ongoing war.